rism-digital/muscat-guidelines/default/en/source_031.md

 Do not put portions of the text in square brackets or supply missing words.
 Omit punctuation marks and repetitions in the text.

 Accents should be used only as they appear in the dictionary or if they are grammatically correct.
 Write out numbers at the beginnings of texts as words.
-Upper and lower case letters follow the rules of the respective language, except that designations for God (Herr, Dio, Dieu, Signore, Lord, etc.) always start with a capital letter.
+Upper- and lower-case letters follow the rules of the respective language, except that designations for God (Herr, Dio, Dieu, Signore, Lord, etc.) always start with a capital letter.
 If the text incipit is used as the standardized title (240), make sure that the length and spelling agree exactly.